shrmarabi/MASSNet/README.md

 Our MASSNet is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
 Please check [INSTALL.md](https://github.com/shrmarabi/MASSNet/blob/main/install.md) for installation instructions.

 ## A quick Demo
 a.
-Download the train weights from google drive (link attached) in the reviewer response file:
+Download the train weights from google drive (link attached) in the reviewer response file.